-Jimmy, 47, from Torbay is telling his story of how he overcame his personal barriers in the hope that it may help and inspire others in similar situations.
+Jimmy, 47, from Torbay, is telling his story about how he overcame his personal barriers in the hope that it may help and inspire others in similar situations.

-“I have been engaging with TCDT to keep busy in the community and I enjoy gardening.
-I had had a lengthy custodial sentence and used my time wisely and productively to study in the hope that I would gain full time employment.
+“I have been engaging with Torbay Community Development Trust to keep busy in the community and I enjoy gardening.
+I had had a lengthy custodial sentence, and used my time wisely and productively to study in the hope that I would gain full time employment.

-“I have faced many barriers e.g. to be accepted after my incarceration including within my family.
-Alcohol had previously been a problem and physical injuries all of which are hard to manage and deal with.
+“I have faced many barriers, for example, to be accepted after my incarceration including within my family.
+Alcohol had previously been a problem and physical injuries, all of which are hard to manage and deal with.

 “My future goals are to be working full time, and keeping fit and healthy, which I am now beginning to do.
 Also, to keep out of trouble with the authorities!

 “Since being part of Positive People and Steps Forward I have taken part in weekly meetings and activities, and two gardening projects which has helped me meet new people and build on my self-esteem.
 Things seem a bit surreal because I am free, have no conditions and have less stress in my life.

 “My past life was a chaotic lifestyle and now it is a total change around”.